Florida Keys residents trickle back to warning of new crisis

 Story highlights

-- Some Florida Keys residents could start returning home this weekend, official says
+- All Florida Keys residents will be allowed to return home by Sunday, sheriff says

 - Many will come back to communities without fuel, power and running water